Implementing Row-Level Security for Geospatial Datasets: Preventing Spatial Index Bypass in Lakehouse Query Planners

 1. Symptom: ST_Contains or ST_Intersects appears in PushedFilters before tenant_id equality.

-2. Diagnosis: The query planner evaluated spatial bounds against the Z-order or R-tree manifest before applying RLS.
+2. Diagnosis: The query planner evaluated spatial bounds against the Z-order manifest before applying RLS.

 3. Resolution: